AkiRusProd/numpy-diffusion/README.md

 ## Samples
+> *At the moment, implemented DDPM and DDIM samplers.
+The results were obtained using the DDPM sampler*
 #### Samples of a model trained on 1-3 epochs on the MNIST dataset:
 <p align="center">
 <img src="images/mnist/np_ddpm_1.png" width=20% height=20%>